 Redbridge Lakes for the Sept/October South Woodford Village Gazette.
 Apart from the lady and mushroom group, the rest was painted from references I found on Images.
 I even had a fabulous time doing a coloured pencil study of the hunting Robertson tartan!
 Mainly because that was the one we had as a child, but also because I needed something which would pick up the colours in the rest of the piece, without it taking over.
+Click to enlarge if you want to.

 Even though it's time for the next editorial job, here's the last one.
 I know these pictures don't make a deal of sense unless you read the piece it was about, but suffice to say, it was about hebe plants and going to the tip.
 The styles I've used before have been pretty much different, and I've had a free rein on my approach.
 All very nice, but I had come to realise that there was a certain lack of continuity, and that was making me uneasy.
 With this illustration I feel I have hit the spot, can reproduce the look, and incorporate the red clothed writer into whatever situation she finds herself.
+Click if you want a bigger picture.

 I really didn't think I'd have to wait until the end of May to get back to my beloved theatres, but I did.
 When it comes to the cold, I rate at the weedy end of the scale.
 The Duke of York's is the other theatre in St Martin's Lane which has delightful iron work across the front.
 Not having drawn these for six months, I was a bit concerned I might suffer from 'first night nerves'.
 As it turned out, having got the position and proportions of the pillars right, it all came flooding back, and I hadn't forgotten my lines afterall!